Cardinal-Hickory Creek: Former regulator asks Supreme Court to take over power line dispute

 Huebsch has also asked a federal appeals court to keep in place a hold on district court proceedings challenging three separate federal agency approvals.

-Unanimously approved in 2019, the 102-mile line from Dubuque to Middleton is a joint venture of American Transmission Company, ITC Midwest and Dairyland Power Cooperative.
+Unanimously approved in 2019, the 102-mile line from Dubuque to Middleton is a joint venture of American Transmission Co., ITC Midwest and Dairyland Power Cooperative.

 Frost dismissed claims against Valcq but said in May that he would revoke the permit if the plaintiffs could show even one commissioner had a legitimate conflict of interest.